cmenscher/darkskymail/README.md

 4. Run darkskymail.py
 5. Profit.

+***IMPORTANT***
 Once DarkSkyMail is running, be sure to include a valid address in the "location" field of the calendar event!
-I am using the Google geocoding API, though, so it's quite forgiving.
+I am using the Google geocoding API, so it's quite forgiving if you don't use an exact/full address with postal codes, etc.  You can even use place names in some cases. ("Union Square New York" works, "721 Broadway New York" works, etc.)

 TIP:  This script works great when sending an email through an SMS gateway.  (i.e. 2122222222@vtext.com for a Verizon Wireless phone.)
 But you might want to add a value to the "alert_subject" setting and make it shorter than the default.
 You might also want to be sure to set the 'include_day_summary' and include_map' settings to False.